Define where the pipeline should find input data and save output data.

 By specifying this parameter Prokka will instead use its default mode that is optimised for singular 'complete' genome sequences.

-For more information, please check Prokka documentation.
+For more information, please check the Prokka documentation.

 Modifies tool parameter(s):